bpftrace/website-staging/blog/2025-05-13-hygienic-macros.md

 `$b` is the result of a block expression (more on this later).

-This explicit mutation works for maps e.g.
+This explicit mutation also works for maps e.g.

 ```
 macro add_one(@a) {
   @a[2] = 2;
-  @a
 }

 BEGIN {